gribakovs/flow-chatmode/README.md

 ---

-**Flow Chatmode Version**: 1.0
+**Flow Chatmode Version**: 1.1
 **Compatible with**: VS Code + GitHub Copilot
-**Last Updated**: November 1, 2025
+**Last Updated**: November 2, 2025

-For more examples and advanced usage patterns, see the complete Flow chatmode definition and health insurance claim processing example included in this repository.
+For more examples and advanced usage patterns, see the complete Flow chatmode definition and health insurance claim processing example (both Gherkin `.feature` and YAML `.dgn.yaml` formats) included in this repository.